hridaya14/youtube-py/README.md

 If you wish to contribute to this project, please fork the repository and submit a pull request.
 Make sure to update tests as appropriate.

 ---

-Save this as `README.md` in the root directory of your project.
-This will provide detailed guidance for users on how to install and use your package.